Dekemvriana: Churchill in Athens

 This outbreak of fighting between Allied forces and an anti-German European resistance movement while the war in Europe was still being fought was a serious political problem for Churchill's coalition government in Britain and caused much protest in the British press and the House of Commons.
-To prove his peacemaking intentions to the public, Churchill went to Athens with General Alexander, Anthony Eden and Harold Macmillan at Christmas (December 25), to preside over a conference to bring about a settlement, in which Soviet representatives (Popov) also participated.
+To prove his peacemaking intentions to the public, Churchill went to Athens with Field Marshal Harold Alexander, Anthony Eden and Harold Macmillan on Christmas Day (25 December), to preside over a conference to bring about a settlement, in which Soviet representatives (Popov) also participated.

 The conference was to take place in the Hotel Grande Bretagne.
 Later, it became known that there was a plan by the EAM to blow up the building, aiming to kill the participants, which was finally cancelled.
 Instead the conference took place in Phaliro, on the cruiser Ajax.
 From the Greek side Siantos, Partsalidis, Mantakas and Sofianopoulos took part for EAM and Regent Damaskinos, Papandreou, Panagiotis Kanellopoulos, Sofoulis, Kafantaris, Dimitris Maximos, Stefanos Stefanopoulos, Gonatas, Tsaldaris and as a special personality Nikolaos Plastiras for the government.
-It failed because the EAM/ELAS demands were considered excessive.
+It failed because the EAM-ELAS demands were considered excessive.

 Meanwhile, the Soviet Union remained passive about developments in Greece.
 True to the informal Percentages agreement struck between Stalin and Churchill that placed Greece in the British sphere of influence, the Soviet delegation in Greece did not encourage or discourage the EAM's ambitions.
 The delegation's chief gained the nickname "sphinx" among local Communist officers for not giving any clues about Soviet intentions.
 Pravda did not mention the clashes at all.

 By early January, EAM forces had lost the battle.
-Despite Churchill's intervention, Papandreou resigned and was replaced by General Nikolaos Plastiras.
+Despite Churchill's intervention, Papandreou resigned and was replaced by Lieutenant General Nikolaos Plastiras.
 On 15 January 1945, Scobie agreed to a ceasefire in exchange for the ELAS's withdrawal from its positions at Patras and Thessaloniki and its demobilization in the Peloponnese.

 Aftermath

-The communist guerillas, led by Siantos, evacuated the capital taking thousands of hostages.
+The communist guerrillas, led by Siantos, evacuated the capital taking thousands of hostages.
 During their retreat to central Greece, many of them died from the cold or hardships.
-Circa 13,000 members of EAM/ELAS had also been arrested by the British and handed over to the Greek authorities.
+ELAS took hostages in order to dissuade the RAF from attacking it during its retreat.
+About 13,000 members of EAM-ELAS were also arrested by the British and handed over to the Greek authorities.

-The new government of Plastiras and the Communist party signed in February 1945 the Treaty of Varkiza in an effort of accord.
+The new government of Plastiras and the Communist Party signed in February 1945 the Treaty of Varkiza in an effort of accord.

-On January 25, 1945, a mass grave of some 200 people was found in Athens.
-Examiners estimated the bodies to be a month to 6 weeks old, which aligns with the period of the ELAS occupation of the area.
-None of the 200 were executed by gunshot, instead they were executed with hatchets, blunt instruments, or by stoning.
+On 25 January 1945, a mass grave of about 200 people was found in Athens.
+Examiners estimated the bodies to be a month to six weeks old, which aligns with the period of the ELAS occupation of the area.
+None of the 200 were executed via gunshot, instead having been executed with hatchets, blunt instruments, or by stoning.